Mango Chia Pudding

 This post may contain affiliate links.

-This Mango Chia Pudding recipe is great for a healthy snack, sweet breakfast, or dessert.
+This Mango Chia Pudding is an easy and kid-friendly breakfast or dessert.
 With just three ingredients, the coconut milk chia pudding is lightly sweet and super delicious!
-Even better, it’s dairy-free, vegan, and Paleo friendly!

 Side view of a small glass filled with mango chia pudding, topped with diced mango and mint leaves.

-This pudding is one of my new favorite squeaky clean sweet treats, right there with my Banana Chia Pudding and Snickers Stuffed Dates!
+This pudding is one of my new favorite squeaky clean sweet treats.
 My kids have been begging me to make it almost every day this week, so I had to share it with y’all!

 The tropical flavor is light, bright, and not overly heavy or filling.
 The mango chunks and coconut milk make it really refreshing!